Single-Vehicle Accidents in NC: When You Still Have a Claim

 After a single-vehicle accident, many people assume there is nothing they can do.
 They crashed, no one else hit them, and they figure it must be their fault.
 That is not always the case.

-NC law recognizes several situations where another party may be partially or fully responsible for a single-vehicle crash.
-Understanding these possibilities is important because single-vehicle accidents can cause devastating injuries -- running off the road at highway speeds, striking trees or utility poles, or rolling over can be just as catastrophic as a multi-vehicle crash.
+NC law recognizes several situations where another party may be partially or fully responsible.
+Understanding these possibilities matters because single-vehicle accidents can cause devastating injuries -- running off the road at highway speeds, striking trees or utility poles, or rolling over can be just as catastrophic as a multi-vehicle crash.

 Common Causes of Single-Vehicle Accidents